SOMA-Bionics/movedb-core/README.md

 For detailed information about individual scripts, see [`scripts/README.md`](scripts/README.md).

-See `docs/DEVELOPMENT.md` for detailed development guidelines and `docs/LINTING.md` for code quality information.
+See [`docs/README.md`](docs/README.md) for a complete documentation index, including detailed development guidelines and setup information.

 ## Core Classes